Konstantin Khabensky: Night Watch and breakthrough

 Khabensky had a supporting role as Leon Trotsky in the miniseries Yesenin, which told the conspiracy version of the death of the Russian poet Sergei Yesenin, played by Sergei Bezrukov.
 Konstantin would later revisit the character in the 2018 biographical series.
 Also in 2005, Khabensky appeared in the television series The Fall of the Empire and Female Novel.

 In 2006, the actor starred in the film Rush Hour directed by Oleg Fesenko and based on the novel by Jerzy Stawiński.
 In the same year aired the television series Filipp's Bay, in which Khabensky was filmed in parallel with the shooting of Day Watch.

-In 2007, Khabensky played Kostya Lukashin opposite Elizaveta Boyarskaya in Timur Bekmambetov's romantic-comedy The Irony of Fate 2, sequel to 1976 Soviet classic The Irony of Fate.
+In 2007, Khabensky played Kostya Lukashin opposite Elizaveta Boyarskaya in Timur Bekmambetov's the romantic-comedy The Irony of Fate 2, sequel to 1976 Soviet classic The Irony of Fate.
 Its plot centered around the grown-up children of Evgeniy Lukashin and Nadezhda Sheveleva who have managed to get into the same situation as their parents many years ago.
 The film made $55 million against a $5 million budget, with $49 million coming from the Russian box-office alone.
 For the film he earned the Best Comedy Actor prize at the MTV Russia Movie Awards.

 Also in 2007, he appeared as Denis Maltsev in thriller The Russian Triangle by Aleko Tsabadze which was about two brothers who survive brutal torture and Chechen captivity.

 In 2008, Khabensky reunited with Elizaveta Boyarskaya to film the 2008 biographical movie The Admiral by Andrei Kravchuk.
 He portrayed Alexander Kolchak, vice-admiral in the Imperial Russian Navy and leader of the anti-communist White Movement during the Russian Civil War.
 The film earned $38 million at the box-office.
 Khabensky was recognized as best actor at the MTV Russia Movie Awards and Golden Eagle Awards.

 In the same year, he played Anton Prachenko in suspense film The Ghost by Karen Oganesyan.
 The picture was about a crime novelist in a creative crisis who becomes an unwitting witness to a murder and whose fate becomes linked with the hired killer who committed it, played by Vladimir Mashkov.